fmatter/pyradigms/README.md

 ## Installation
 Use `pip(3) install pyradigms` or get the latest version from gitlab with `pip(3) install git+https://gitlab.com/florianmatter/pyradigms.git`.

-## Using pyradigms
+## Usage

-Basically, pyradigms is intended to convert between tables like this, where every row represents a linguistic form and every column represents a parameter:
+Basically, pyradigms is intended to convert between the two following formats:

 | Verb   | Form   | Tense   | Person   | Number   | Mood   |
 |:-------|:-------|:--------|:---------|:---------|:-------|